QuantumPhi/JSONCrealizer/README.md

 JSONCrealizer
 -------------
-A JSON serializer written in C.
+A JSON serializer written in C used to serialize C structs.